xFuture603/xfuture-blog/src/pages/2019/01/01/junior_devs/index.md

 #####<i>If you want a skilled colleague on your site - invest your time!</i>
 <p style = "line-height: 1.5;">
 Easy to say and hard to master.
 Often this is the point why your junior dev's start to build up things the wrong way or they spend too much valuable time finding the problems themselves either because they are too afraid to ask you or they are just too proud.
+So make sure that you prioritize your student above your tasks and keep enough time for their questions.
 <br></br></p>

 ##Are these rules the 10 Commandments on "How to be a good teacher?"